 The Net Price Calculator is a tool that will help current and prospective students, families and other consumers estimate the individual net price of an institution of higher education for a student.
-The Net Price Calculator can be used to determine the Cost of Attendance and give you a rough approximation of financial aid (if accurate data is entered into the calculator).
-You can use this tool to compare the net price of multiple institutions.
+The Net Price Calculator can be used to determine the Cost of Attendance and give a rough approximation of financial aid (if accurate data is entered into the calculator).
+This tool may be used to compare the net price of multiple institutions.
 Visit http://collegeforalltexans.com/apps/CollegeMoney.